nagendramishr/mini-rag-quickstart/README.md

 <img width="200" alt="image" src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/f6dc7d7d-6a5b-4c28-9562-9abff246c736">

-This will ask you to confirm that you're navigating to Azure OpenAI Studio.
+This will ask you to confirm that you're navigating to **Azure OpenAI Studio**.
 Confirm and create a new deployment:

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/58cc84a8-8fb4-490a-930b-5ceef29d1576" width="400">